Uldrix/Uldrix/README.md

 </p>

 <p>
-⚡<b>Interests in Robotics, VR, and Cybersecurity</b><br>
+⚡<b>Interests in Robotics</b><br>
 While I’m fascinated by robotics and virtual reality, my time is limited to dabbling in these areas.
+However i own a NAO robot v4.
 </p>

 <p>